Lectio Divina for the Eighteenth Sunday in Ordinary Time

 How can I make my life a gift for others in charity?

-To learn more about the readings for the Solemnity of Holy Trinity, watch the video below.
+To learn more about the readings for the Eighteenth Sunday in Ordinary Time, watch the video below.

 Excerpts from the New American Bible, revised edition © 2010, 1991, 1986, 1970